-1.5 Outline
+1.4 Outline

 We begin by describing the special JWIG language constructs and packages in Section 2.
 These extensions are designed to allow flexible, dynamic construction of documents and coherent sessions of client interactions.
-In itself, this section explains and motivates the design of a Web programming framework that can be used independently of the remaining parts of this paper.
 In Section 3 we explain how to obtain JWIG program flow graphs that abstractly describe the flow of strings and XML templates through programs.
-This is done by analyzing class files that are obtained by compiling instances of our framework using any standard Java compiler.
-This analysis contains several technical challenges since we must consider all aspects of the full Java language.
-The obtained flow graphs form the basis of the data-flow analyses that are then described in Section 4.
-We use the standard monotone framework with a special lattice of summary graphs that denote possibly infinite sets of XML documents.
-The data-flow analysis computes for every program point and every variable a summary graph that conservatively approximates the set of XML values that may occur at runtime.
-To compute this information we need a preliminary string analysis which computes regular set approximations of the string values that may appear during execution of the program.
-In Section 5 we describe how the results from the summary graph analysis are used to verify that the runtime errors mentioned earlier cannot occur for a given program.
-This involves the use of a novel XML schema language, Document Structure Description 2.0, which we briefly describe and motivate.
+These flow graphs form the basis of the data-flow analyses that are described in Section 4.
+They culminate in the inference of summary graphs which model the sets of XML documents that variables or expressions may evaluate to at given program points.
+To compute this information we need a preliminary string analysis.
+In Section 5 we describe how the results from the summary graph analysis are used to verify that the run-time errors mentioned earlier cannot occur for a given program.
+This involves the use of a novel XML schema language, Document Structure Description 2.0.
 We provide an overview of our implementation in Section 6, and evaluate it on some benchmark programs to show that the analysis techniques are sufficiently fast and precise to be practically useful.
 Finally, we describe ideas for future work in Section 7.